 You can study intense specialization in a single field.

+Film production is a hands-on program where you learn by doing.
 Filmmaking is a creative, dynamic process requiring the cooperation and creative input of many people.
 Good filmmaking requires that those involved have a broad knowledge base.
 The goal of this program is to graduate creative, independent filmmakers with the skills, ideas, and initiative to shape the industry.
-You will make short film and video productions, working with others and on your own.

 English is the language of instruction at UBC.
 All prospective students must demonstrate English-language competency prior to admission.
 There are numerous ways to meet the English Language Admission Standard.